bulithakawushika/Fish-Classification-ML-Model-CNN/README.md

 ## Our solution

-We are developing a cloud-based system, first we will be developing the CNN model and will deploy it on a web server.
 With the help of the mobile application users will be able to upload an image of the fish species to the server and it will predict the species as the output.
 Technologies that will be used